Are you on the right Dosage of Levothyroxine for YOUR body?

 #1.
 Levothyroxine 50mcg tablet

-The 50mcg tablet of Levothyroxine is better than other doses of levothyroxine.
+The 50mcg tablet of Levothyroxine may be better absorbed and assimilated compared to other doses.

-Because each dose of levothyroxine is a different color and contains different inactive ingredients and fillers.
+Because each dose of levothyroxine contains different colors, dyes, fillers, and otherwise inactive ingredients.

-These fillers act to cause symptoms by themselves (which can be confused with hypothyroid symptoms), but they also reduce absorption and the effectiveness of thyroid hormone in your body.
+These fillers may act to cause symptoms by themselves (17) (which can be confused with hypothyroid symptoms), but they also reduce the absorption and effectiveness of thyroid hormone in your body.

-The 50mcg tablet of Levothyroxine is special in that it is white and does NOT contain any fillers or additives when compared to the other dosages.
+The 50mcg tablet of Levothyroxine is special in that it is white and contains the fewest amount of fillers and additives when compared to the other dosages.

 This presents a unique opportunity where you can switch your current dose of Levothyroxine to 50mcg increments to potentially benefit from this.